dhiltonp/pop/docs/source/book/patterns.rst

 Next we have the meat of the pattern.
 The `run_sub` function is simple.
 It just iterates over all of the plugins exposed in a *Sub* and calls them!
 If they are a coroutine then they get awaited in a batch.
-But the end result is simple, any plugin that is added will get called when the pattern is executed.
+But the end result is simple, any plugin that is added will be found, and all functions will be called when the pattern is executed.

 A Grains Plugin
 ---------------